peteroupc/peteroupc.github.io/bernreq.md

 Let $J$ be a closed interval on $(0, 1)$, and let $f(\lambda):J \to (0, 1)$ be continuous.

-Then by Keane and O'Brien, $f$ admits an algorithm that solves the Bernoulli factory problem given above for $f$ (using only the biased coin, in fact).
+Then by Keane and O'Brien, $f$ admits an algorithm that solves the Bernoulli factory problem for $f$ (using only the biased coin, in fact).
 A related problem is a Bernoulli factory that takes a coin with unknown probability of heads $\lambda \in J$ and produces _one or more_ samples, at a time, of the probability $f(\lambda)$.
 This question calls it a _multiple-output Bernoulli factory_.

 Obviously, any single-output Bernoulli factory can produce multiple outputs by running itself multiple times.
 But for some functions $f$, it may be that producing multiple outputs at a time may use fewer coin flips than producing one output multiple times.

 Define the entropy bound as&mdash; $$h(f(\lambda))/h(\lambda),$$ where&mdash; $$h(x)=-x \ln(x)-(1-x) \ln(1-x),$$ is related to the Shannon entropy function.

+<a id=Questions_4></a>
+### Questions

-The question is: Is there an multiple-output Bernoulli factory algorithm for $f$ with an expected number of coin flips per sample that is arbitrarily close to the entropy bound, uniformly for every $\lambda$ in $f$'s domain?
+1. Given that a function $f(\lambda)$ is continuous and maps a closed interval in (0, 1) to (0, 1), is there a multiple-output Bernoulli factory algorithm for $f$ with an expected number of coin flips per sample that is arbitrarily close to the entropy bound, uniformly for every $\lambda$ in $f$'s domain?
 Call such a Bernoulli factory an _optimal factory_.
+(See Nacu and Peres 2005, Question 1.)
+2. Does the answer to question 1 change if the algorithm can also use a fair coin in addition to the biased coin?

 <a id=Functions_with_Optimal_Factories></a>
 ### Functions with Optimal Factories